2016–17 Baylor Lady Bears basketball team

-The 2016–17 Baylor Lady Bears basketball team will represent Baylor University in the 2016–17 NCAA Division I women's basketball season.
+The 2016–17 Baylor Lady Bears basketball team represented Baylor University in the 2016–17 NCAA Division I women's basketball season.
 Returning as head coach was Hall of Famer Kim Mulkey for her 17th season.
-The team plays its home games at the Ferrell Center in Waco, Texas and were members of the Big 12 Conference.
-They finish the season 33–4, 17–1 in Big 12 to win the Big 12 regular season title.
-They advanced to the championship game of the Big 12 women's tournament where they upset by West Virginia.
+The team played its home games at the Ferrell Center in Waco, Texas and were members of the Big 12 Conference.
+They finished the season 33–4, 17–1 in Big 12 to win the Big 12 regular season title.
+They advanced to the championship game of the Big 12 women's tournament, where they upset by West Virginia.
 They earn an at-large bid to the NCAA women's tournament as a No. 1 seed where they defeat Texas Southern and California in the first and second rounds, Louisville in the sweet sixteen before losing to Mississippi State in the elite eight.